lambdaclass/lambdaworks/docs/src/plonk/implementation.md

 ));
 ```

-Let's brake it down.
+Let's break it down.
 The helper function `test_common_preprocessed_input_2()` returns an instance of the following struct for the particular test circuit:
 ```rust
 pub struct CommonPreprocessedInput<F: IsField> {
     pub n: usize,